SimCon logo

 Relative Debugging - Refining the Comparisons

 • The critieria for comparing real numbers.
-Two criteria are specified, a relative criterion difference and an absolute criterio difference.
+Two criteria are specified, a relative criterion difference and an absolute criterion difference.
 By default, the relative criterion difference is 1% and the absolute difference is 0.0001.
 A real number is reported as different if the difference exceeds both criteria.
 The requirement for an absolute criterion difference prevents the report of spurious differences when values are close to zero.

 • Whether integer and logical values are to be overwritten when differences are detected.
 Some programs use integers to store file and database handles which are always different on different runs.
 If these are overwritten, the file or database handling may fail.